by John Darer® CLU ChFC CSSC RSP CLTC

 If that is indeed the case:

-- WHY are some NSSTA member life companies not splitting payments when an annuitant only wants to sell a small amount of their payments, thus forcing the annuitant into a servicing agreement, barring contact with such annuitants as to the serviced payments and ultimately exposing their annuitants to Chapter 7 bankrupcty of the servicer?
+- WHY are some NSSTA member life companies not splitting payments when an annuitant only wants to sell a small amount of their payments, thus forcing the annuitant into a servicing agreement, barring contact with such annuitants as to the serviced payments and ultimately exposing their annuitants to Chapter 7 bankruptcy of the servicer?
 The structured settlement protection acts that NSSTA negotiated with the factoring industry explicitly state that the insurer cannnot be forced to split payments.

 - Surely the NSSTA membership (and on a wider level the SSP members who do not have dual memberships) agree that a claimant in need, who has exhausted other options, should sell as little as possible to preserve as much long term fianncial security as they can.

-- What responsiblities do factoring companies seeking to provide liquidity to Allstate annuitants have, to disclose the existence of the AFEN?
+- What responsibilities do factoring companies seeking to provide liquidity to Allstate annuitants have, to disclose the existence of the AFEN?
 Here is where the lack of regulation has the potential to screw the consumer.
 For regulated life insurance products, state replacement statutes protect consumers from unwarranted replacement.
 Part of that mandatory disclosure is often a notification by the replacing agent of the features of the existing coverage.
 Although liquidation of structured settlement payment rights is not EXACTLY the same thing, the idea is worthwhile.
 If Washington Square/Imperial Structured settlements had a legal obligation to disclose the AFEN, it would have had to beat 11% to earn the business, and perhaps the judge's approval.

 - In the absence of such a law, is it unethical for Washington Square/ Imperial Structured Settlements to put forth a proposed structured settlement factoring transaction involving an Allstate annuitant with a discount rate that far exceeds 11%?